 Carpobrotus ‘Pink Passion’ is a wonderfully hardy ground covering perennial succulent.
 It can spread to 3 metres wide.
 It has large, silky bright pink flowers in spring and summer.
 Drought, salt and somewhat frost resistant.
 A fast growing, easy care plant that can be used for stablisation of dunes and banks.
 Likes a well drained soil, from clay loam to sandy.
 The plant is moderately fire retardant, so is good planted close to homes instead of more flammable plants.

 A good bush tucker plant.
 The ripe fruit is best eaten by sucking the seeds and pulp out from the base, and has a fruity, salty taste.
+The leaves are edible and have a salty crunch, they can be used fresh, steamed or pickled, they team well with meat dishes.
+The juice from the leaves can be applied to relieve insect bites.

 |Scientific Name:||Carpobrotus rossii|